Specifying the On-Center (OC) Spacing for Wall Framing

 On-center spacing values can be specified for each wall layer that is defined as framing within any given wall type.
 This provides you full control over various different wall types in a plan, including those that may consist of multiple framing layers.

-Before changing the on-center spacing value for a framing wall layer, consider specifying a commonly used value for the default stud spacing field located within the Framing Defaults.
+Before changing the on-center spacing value for a framing wall layer, consider specifying a commonly used value for the default stud spacing field located within the Automatic Framing Defaults.

 Setting the default stud spacing